 If you purchase a second-hand item from a business, trader or charity shop, the consumer rights that you are entitled to are extremely similar to those you have when buying an item that's brand new.
 Namely the goods should be:

 These rights in the UK are defined in the Consumer Rights Act and cover any purchase from a trader made since October 2015.
 If you discover a fault with an item, this act gives you the right to return it for a full refund within the first 30 day of purchase.
-After the first 30 days (but within the first 6 months) you can still return the item, but you must give the retailer the opportunity to replace or repair the fault.
-After 6 months, to return the item you must prove that the fault was present when it was first purchased, which can be more difficult if a product was second hand or pre-owned from the outset.
+After the first 30 days (but within the first six months) you can still return the item, but you must give the retailer the opportunity to replace or repair the fault.
+After six months, to return the item you must prove that the fault was present when it was first purchased, which can be more difficult if a product was second hand or pre-owned from the outset.
 Second hand products may have imperfections and faults that are attributed to normal wear and tear.
 In some cases, there may be quality issues with a product due to its age and how it has been previously used.
 When considering the laws on buying second hand goods and your consumer rights, it's important to remember that second hand products or refurbished goods do not have to be of the same quality as new items.
 Therefore, you cannot simply reject an item because it is not of the same standard as you would expect if it was brand new.
 Fit for Purpose with second hand goods.

 Fit for purpose means that the item must function correctly and last for a period of time that is 'reasonable'.
 In relation to used goods the item should function fully for the purpose it was designed and sold for.
 However, being a used item, it may show signs of being pre-owned and not last as long as you would expect a brand-new item to last.